LudmilaVP/movies-explorer-frontend/README.md

-# Название проекта: Movies Explorer Frontend
+# Movies Explorer Frontend

-## Описание
+## Description

-Фронтенд часть сайта по поиску фильмов и созданию личного кабинета.
+The frontend is part of the site for finding movies and creating a personal account.

-## Запуск проекта
+## Project launch

-- `npm run start` — запускает сервер
+- `npm run start` — starts the server
-- `npm run build` — билд проекта
+- `npm run build` — build of project

-## Стек:
+## Stack:
 - HTML;
 - CSS;
 - JavaScript;
 - React;
 - Node.js;
 - Express.js;
-- Яндекс.Облако.
+- Yandex.Cloud.

-## Реализация:
+## Implementation:
-- проект создан на React;
+- the project was created on React;
-- присвоение доменного имени;
+- assignment of a domain name;
-- подключение сертификатов;
+- connecting certificates;
-- создание облачного сервера;
+- creating a cloud server;
-- подключение проекта к серверу;
+- connecting the project to the server;
-- защита API авторизацией;
+- API authorization protection;
-- централизованная обработка ошибок;
+- centralized error handling;
-- использование Webpack;
+- using Webpack;
-- файловая структура по БЭМ (Nested);
+- BEM file structure (Nested);
-- flexbox-верстка;
+- flexbox-layout;
 - grid;
-- адаптивная верстка;
+- adaptive layout;
-- формы и валидация форм;
+- forms and form validation;
-- работа с Figma.
+- working with Figma.